 EVERYONE BECOMES A WITNESS

 Community-based events, and Combat Paper exhibitions are important opportunities for veterans to talk about their military service, and for society to hear stories from the veterans themselves, the people.
-The practice of community-based art, pedagogy of the oppressed, participatory relational aesthetics, storytelling and making, engages society, give everyone a voice, and exposes the true complexity of the veteran experience.
+The practice of community-based art, storytelling and making, engages society, gives everyone a voice, and exposes the true complexity of the veteran experience.
 This sparks a dialogue of the raw realities of what it means to serve in the military, and live through the aftermath.
 These opportunities help the public better understand the complex veteran narrative, and raise awareness among witnesses that the current bridge built between veterans and society needs repairing.